jll63/yomm2/yomm11-yomm2.md

 ## Only one mode: orthogonal _and_ fast

 Yomm11 method dispatch is very fast, provided that you instrument all the classes that partake in method calls.
-This means adding macro calls in several places, and sometimes adding constructors.
+This means adding macro calls inside classes, and sometimes adding constructors.
 The purpose is to add a pointer to a method table, which plays a role very similar to the virtual function table created by the compiler.

 As an alternative, yomm11 supports an orthogonal mode: the method table pointer